Dayanita Singh: Go Away Closer at Southbank Centre

 To Singh, “photographs are words, and put them together a sonnet or a novel may appear” – and this interpretation from physicality to language epitomises her idea of what photography is now.
 Go Away Closer portrays photography with poetic and curious depth as much more than just the ten percent of photo taking.

-Dayanita Singh: Go Away Closer is at the Hayward Gallery until 15th December 2013, for further information visit here.
+Dayanita Singh: Go Away Closer is at the Hayward Gallery until 15th December 2013.
+For further information visit the gallery’s website here.

 Watch a trailer for Dayanita Singh: Go Away Closer here: